 Electrification is a critical short-term priority.
 Electric vehicles are more energy efficient than gas powered vehicles – costing far less per mile than a gas-powered vehicle to own and operate over time.
 For rural Vermont drivers, the economic benefits of an electric vehicle will also be significant.
 A recent study estimated that a typical rural driver can save approximately $1,500 every year by switching from a conventional gasoline car to a comparable electric vehicle, which is even more significant over the life of the vehicle

 Avoiding car trips, reducing car trip lengths and replacing car trips with clean and energy efficient transit, biking and walking options, carpool and rideshare programs and other non-vehicular strategies have economic, equity and public health benefits – while also having the potential to be important pollution reduction measures to achieve the 2050 requirements.
 These “vehicle miles traveled” reductions rely on compact community settlements and smart growth.
 This will require short- and long-term investments in key community infrastructure and affordable housing to create places where people want and can afford to live.
-More research is required to quantify, measure and better reflect the greenhouse gas emissions benefits of “transportation demand management” strategies but their value is clear, particularly related to equity and public health benefits.
+More research is required to quantify, measure and better reflect the greenhouse gas emissions benefits of “transportation demand management” strategies but their value is clear, particularly as it relates to accessing employment and improved health outcomes..

 When it comes to public health, the pollution associated with transportation disproportionately impacts disadvantaged communities, thus having unequal public health consequences and burdens – especially in places where there are high levels of traffic and congestion.
 Decades of advances in automobile emission control technologies have helped mitigate this, but communities located in or near high traffic areas still experience increased health risks due to emissions exposure to nitrogen oxides, sulfur dioxide, carbon monoxide, fine particulates, volatile organic compounds and ground-level ozone.
 Exposure to these pollutants results in many health effects, including cardiovascular impairment and disease and increased risk of cancer.
 In addition, they also result in environmental impacts such as acid rain and reduced visibility.

-Transitioning to a cleaner transportation system can have real public health benefits.
+Transitioning to a cleaner and more accessible transportation system can have real public health benefits.
 A recent analysis by the American Lung Association found that residents in every region of the U.S. stand to benefit from the elimination of on-road traffic pollution and clean, renewable electric generation.
 It is estimated that, by 2050, a cleaner transportation system could net Vermont over $73 million in value from avoided premature deaths, asthma attacks and work days lost.

 The pathways and actions described below will help put Vermont on a path to significant climate progress, respond to the diverse needs and interests of Vermonters and achieve many co-benefits associated with their implementation.
 At a high level, the pathways include: